Latest Advisories

 4. Once you are able to log in, check for malicious commands/tools or connections.

-• Install the Report Manager extension on the Admin > Extensions page > Browse Extension Marketplace button
+- Install the Report Manager extension from Admin > Extensions > Browse Extension Marketplace

-• Launch Report Manager from the Admin page > Extras menu (4x boxes lower left corner) > Report Manager
+- Launch Report Manager from Admin > Extras menu (4x boxes lower left corner) > Report Manager

 Support